imransom29/imransom29-Dev-Techauthor-Portfolio/README.md

   <WhoUsesItScene />
 </Sequence>

-Confirm the scene renders without errors, and share a preview.
+Confirm the scene renders without errors and preview at 30fps.

-PART 2 — VOICE-OVER SCRIPT (60 SECONDS, PERFECTLY SYNCED)
+PART 2 — VOICE-OVER SCRIPT (60 SECONDS)

 Recording tips:

-Total: 60 seconds.
-Aim for ~150 words (natural pace)
-Tone: Warm, storytelling, conversational.
-This is different from previous scenes — less "product marketing," more "meet the people."
-Recommended: Record each character block (20 seconds) separately for cleaner edits Change tone slightly per character:

-Priya: Empathetic, tired-but-hopeful energy
-Arjun: Curious, energetic
-Sara: Calm, confident, reassuring

-Pause markers: [...] = short 300ms; [......] = longer 700ms

-[0:00 – 0:20] Priya — MLOps Engineer

-[0:00] (As Priya slides in and her name appears)

-"This is Priya. [...]
-She runs MLOps at Wells Fargo."

-[0:04] (As her thought bubble appears)

-"Every time a model updates, [......] she used to worry."

-[0:09] (As the three worry icons appear)

-"Will hallucinations spike? [...]
-Will users complain? [...]
-Will she get paged at 2 AM?"

-[0:15] (As her laptop shows the eval dashboard)

-"Now, she runs an evaluation — [...] before every deploy."

-[0:19] (As the payoff text appears)

-"She sleeps."

-[0:20 – 0:40] Arjun — Data Scientist

-[0:20] (As Arjun slides in and his name appears)

-"This is Arjun. [...]
-Data scientist. [...]
-Endlessly curious."

-[0:25] (As the three model comparison cards appear)

-"He wants to try the newest model. [...]
-Claude 4.5. [...]
-GPT-5. [......]
-But is it really better?"

-[0:33] (As the comparison chart draws itself)

-"He runs both models on the same production traces. [...]
-Side by side. [...]
-No guesswork."

-[0:39] (As the fist-pump animation happens)

-"Data-driven decisions."

-[0:40 – 1:00] Sara — Compliance Lead

-[0:40] (As Sara slides in and her name appears)

-"And this is Sara. [...]
-She keeps our AI compliant."

-[0:44] (As the compliance documents appear)

-"When auditors ask [......] 'how do you know your AI is safe?' [...] she needs proof."

-[0:52] (As the audit report materializes)

-"Every evaluation is logged. [...]
-Every verdict is traceable. [...]
-Every model change has a record."

-[0:58] (As the three characters appear together and the closing text lands)

-"One platform. [...]
-Three humans. [...]
-Zero blind spots."
+Total: 60 seconds. ~140 words at professional pace.
+Tone: Bloomberg news anchor meets McKinsey partner.
+Confident, informative, no drama.
+Record 3 blocks of 20 seconds each for easier retakes.
+No excessive pauses.
+Corporate rhythm — measured but not slow.
+Emphasize BOLD words with subtle weight, not volume shifts.
+Pause markers: [.] = short 200ms; [..] = 400ms

+[0:00 – 0:20] Workflow 1: MLOps Engineering

+[0:00] (As the "01 / MLOPS ENGINEERING" header and tool stack appears)

+"For MLOps engineering. [.]
+The team responsible for deploying models to production."

+[0:05] (As the Harness pipeline and red alert visualize the pain)

+"Today, [.] hallucinations are detected only after users complain. [..]
+Rollbacks happen in hours."

+[0:11] (As the new "Supervisor Evaluation" stage animates into the pipeline)

+"The Supervisor Evaluation Service integrates directly into Harness pipelines [.] as a pre-production gate. [..]
+Failed evaluations block the deployment."

+[0:19] (As the "Bad models blocked" outcome appears)

+"Bad models never reach production."

+[0:20 – 0:40] Workflow 2: Model Research

+[0:20] (As the "02 / MODEL RESEARCH" header appears)

+"For model research. [.]
+The team evaluating new models and prompts."

+[0:25] (As the Jupyter notebook shows benchmark scores + frustrated markdown comment)

+"Public benchmarks don't reflect production reality. [..]
+Different domain. [.]
+Different customers. [.]
+Different risks."

+[0:32] (As the new Python code + Arize comparison appears)

+"A single Python call [.] compares any two models on real production traces. [..]
+Results stream directly into Arize Phoenix."

+[0:39] (As the "Every experiment" outcome appears)

+"Decisions backed by production data."

+[0:40 – 1:00] Workflow 3: Model Risk & Governance

+[0:40] (As the "03 / MODEL RISK & GOVERNANCE" header appears)

+"For model risk and governance. [.]
+The team accountable for regulatory compliance."

+[0:46] (As the SR 11-7 audit request email and failed searches appear)

+"Regulators demand auditable evidence. [..]
+Screenshots and manual reports don't hold up."

+[0:52] (As the MRM audit trail table appears)

+"Every evaluation is signed and hashed. [.]
+Every verdict traces to a source span. [.]
+Every report is SR 11-7 compliant."

+[0:58] (As the "One platform" closing text appears)

+"One platform. [.]
+Three workflows. [.]
+Zero friction."